contentful/forma-36/packages/forma-36-react-components/README.md

 ```

 > If you use `yarn generate` in the root of the repo, this structure will be created automatically for you

-### Styling

-We are using [postcss-preset-env](https://preset-env.cssdb.org/) for styling our components.
-Using postcss-preset-env allows us to use the latest CSS syntax without having to wait for browser support. `tools/postcss.config.js` is used for adding plugins and configuration.

 ### Code Style Guide